 Every year the US Department of Agriculture’s Wildlife Services program spends millions of taxpayer dollars on lethal predator control.
-A portion of the program’s substantial expenditures is dedicated to poisoning wildlife with two extremely dangerous and indiscriminate poisons: sodium fluoroacetate (Compound 1080) and sodium cyanide (M-44 devices).
-The Chemical Poisons Reduction Act would ban the use of Compound 1080 and sodium cyanide in federal predator control programs.
+A portion of the program’s substantial expenditures is dedicated to poisoning wildlife with an extremely dangerous and indiscriminate poisons: sodium cyanide, which is used in M-44 devices.
+The Chemical Poisons Reduction Act would ban the use of sodium cyanide in federal predator control programs.